Online Master's Degree Programs in Healthcare Innovation

 Online programs also save students money.
 Even when tuition rates are identical, the online MBA programs can present more cost-effective alternatives to on-campus programs because of savings on costs like relocation, childcare, and transportation.

-Featured Online Master’s in Healthcare Innovation (MHI) Programs
+Featured Online Master of Healthcare Innovation (MHI) Programs

 ASU’s online master of healthcare innovation (MHI) degree offers a multidisciplinary approach to prepare students for an innovative and transformative role in healthcare.
 Students approach the study of innovation with a focus on advancing the healthcare system from various perspectives: personal competence for innovation; applying evidence to decision making; remodeling system infrastructures; and paying thought to finance, communication, entrepreneurship, technology, and policy-making.